vega/svelte-vega/README.md

 The primary Svelte component for Vega and Vega-Lite which can be used in your Svelte application.

 For documentation and installation instructions, go to [packages/svelte-vega](https://github.com/vega/svelte-vega/tree/main/packages/svelte-vega).

-### Storybook

-An interactive web demo of Svelte Vega and Vega-Lite components using `svelte-vega` with examples of updating data and chart variables.

 ### Sample Projects